 Insurance and Contractor Account Setup

-We issue certificates of insurance to the GC or owner and run net-30 contractor accounts with consolidated monthly billing for active sites in Thornton; the hooklift fleet stages the recurring containers—call dispatch and the account is set in one phone call.
+We issue certificates of insurance to the GC or owner and run net-30 contractor accounts with consolidated monthly billing; so the hooklift fleet stages recurring containers across active sites in Thornton — and the account spins up in one call to dispatch.